mikemaccana/agave/README.md

 # Agave.JS [![Build Status](https://secure.travis-ci.org/mikemaccana/agave.png?branch=master)](https://travis-ci.org/mikemaccana/agave)

-## Cleaner, simpler Javascript for ES5 environments
+## Cleaner, simpler JavaScript for ES5 environments

-Agave.js safely extends native Javascript objects with helpful, intuitive methods that make your code shorter and more readable.
+Agave.js safely extends native JavaScript objects with helpful, intuitive methods that make your code shorter and more readable.

  - Adds things you use every day.
 See 'What does Agave provide?' below.
  - Built only for ES5 enviroments like Chrome, Firefox, Safari, IE9, IE10 and node.js.
 Agave uses ES5 specific features to safely extend inbuilt objects.